sogaiu/janet-editor-and-tooling-info/doc/vscode.md

 # VSCode

-There are at least two extensions available for VSCode:
+There are at least two extensions that provide some Janet support available for VSCode:

 * Janet aka [vscode-janet](https://github.com/janet-lang/vscode-janet)
 * Janet++ [vscode-janet-plus-plus](https://github.com/CFiggers/vscode-janet-plus-plus)